doddlesoft/shopper/docs/integrations/api/items.md

 If an `item_id` is provided in the payload, there's no need to perform this check and the existing item is always used and returned.

-The only difference in responses for these scenarios is that if a new item is created a `201 Created` status is returned, otherwise, if the item already exists a `200 OK` status is returned.
+The only difference in response to these scenarios is that if a new item is created a `201 Created` status is returned, otherwise, if the item already exists a `200 OK` status is returned.

 <!-- theme: warning -->
-> Please note, if a `name` and `item_id` are both present in the same request the `item_id` will take precedence, meaning the existing item with the ID provided will be added to the list or meal.
+> Please note, if `name` and `item_id` are both present in the same request the `item_id` will take precedence, meaning the existing item with the ID provided will be added to the list or meal.

 ### Updating an item